Shifts-Project/shifts/sdc/README.md

 Competitors are provided with a training dataset
 $\mathcal{D}_\textup{train}=\{(\bm{x}_i, \bm{y}_i)\}_{i = 1}^{N}$
 of time-profiled ground truth trajectories (i.e., plans) $\bm{y}$ paired with high-dimensional observations $\bm{x}$ of the corresponding scenes.
+Note that we will use plans and trajectories interchangeably in the following.

 $\bm{y} = (s_1, \dots, s_T)$ correspond to the trajectory of a given vehicle observed through the SDG perception stack.